kurunaadan/Sanitation_App/include.md

 **Note**
 The data is cleaned so that only countries that have complete data from 1990 to 2010 are considered.
 A column 'Continent' is added to the dataset after cleaning.
+All files are in this [Sanitation App](https://github.com/kurunaadan/Sanitation_App/) Github repository